 - Optional tour to attend a flamenco show.

 - We go on a morning city tour visiting the Barrio de Santa Cruz with its narrow streets; the Park of Maria Luisa and Plaza de Espana; with a panoramic sightseeing tour of the city.

-- The afternoon is at your at leisure to continue exploring the city.
+- The afternoon is at leisure to continue exploring the city.